dnjor/RateScene-showcase/README.md

 The project uses automated tests to validate important backend and frontend functionality.

-GitHub Actions runs configured checks when updates are pushed to the repository, helping identify issues before deployment.
+GitHub Actions runs configured checks when updates are pushed to the production repository, helping identify issues before deployment.

 Testing currently focuses on: